Compressing And Debiasing Vision-Language Pre-Trained Models for Visual Question Answering: Experiments

 \section{Experiments}

-In this section, we mainly investigate three questions: (1) How does compression affect the OOD generalization ability of LXMERT?
-(2) How to design the training and compression pipeline to achieve a good sparsity-performance trade-off?
-(3) How should we assign sparsity to different modality-specific modules?
+In this section, we mainly investigate three questions: \textbf{(1)} How does compression affect lxmert's OOD generalization ability? \textbf{(2)} How to design the training and pruning pipeline to achieve a good sparsity-performance trade-off? \textbf{(3)} How to assign sparsity to different modality-specific modules?